tokenized/docs/protocol-contract-offer.md

             <td class="c10">Jurisdiction</td>
             <td class="c10">5</td>
             <td class="c10">US-CA</td>
-            <td class="c10"><abbr title="Legal proceedings/arbitration will take place using the specified Governing Law in this location.">Legal proceedings/arbitration will take place using the specified Gove ...
-Hover for more</abbr></td>
+            <td class="c10"><abbr title="Legal proceedings/arbitration will take place using the specified Governing Law in this location.">Legal proceedings/arbitration will take place using the specified Governing Law in this lo ...</abbr></td>
             <td class="c10">string</td>
             <td class="c10">Jurisdiction - Amendments can be restricted to a vote.</td>
         </tr>